 America’s Promise Alliance Covid-19 Resources: Members of America’s Promise Alliance and their networks have developed and compiled a wide range of resources to help educators, out-of-school-time providers, parents and families, and community leaders support their young people.

 Caribu: This video-calling app integrates children’s books and activities, allowing more children to get at least 20 minutes a day of reading and “screen positive” time with a trusted adult — anywhere in the world.
 Caribu is free during the COVID-19 pandemic to facilitate connections between separated grandparents and grandkids — but could also be used by intergenerational programs as a tool to keep isolated kids and older adults connected through reading and other literacy activities.

-Generations United resources for grandfamilies and multigenerational families: This fact sheet offers suggestions on how to stay healthy, informed and connected.
+- COVID-19 Fact Sheet for Grandfamilies and Multigenerational Families: Offers suggestions on how to stay healthy, informed and connected.

 Grandparents Academy: Grandparents Academy helps older adults leverage the power of existing technology to grow meaningful relationships and rich legacies with their loved ones.
 Check out and download their free list of ebooks here, including for FaceTime and Skype.

 Nextdoor: The social networking app launched a new interactive map to let neighbors offer help to one another.
 It’s called Help Map and the tool lets you mark yourself as available to help with anything from grocery shopping to child care.

 Op-ed Writing — Tips and Tricks: These free resources and tips from The OpEd Project include FAQs on how to write and pitch and contact information for many media outlets.